M2Team/NanaBox/CONTRIBUTING.md

 #### How to modify or debugging NanaBox

-Open `NanaBox.sln` in the root of the repository.
+Open `NanaBox.slnx` in the root of the repository.

 #### Code style and conventions